spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/old-glue-infrastructure/glue-rest-api.md

 {% info_block warningBox %}

-This document is related to the Old Glue infrastructure.
+This document is related to the Legacy Glue infrastructure.
 For the new one, see [Decoupled Glue API](/docs/scos/dev/glue-api-guides/{{page.version}}/decoupled-glue-api.html)

 {% endinfo_block %}

-The *Spryker Glue REST API* is a JSON REST API that is an application of the Spryker Cloud Commerce OS (SCCOS).
+The *Spryker Glue REST API* (Legacy Glue REST API) is a JSON REST API that is an application of the Spryker Cloud Commerce OS (SCCOS).
 It is build to be used as a contract between the SCCOS backend and any possible touchpoint or integration with a third-party system.
 As an application, Glue knows how to read and interpret API resources and leverage feature modules that expose existing Spryker functionality.

 ![Glue REST API](https://spryker.s3.eu-central-1.amazonaws.com/docs/Glue+API/Glue+REST+API/glue-rest-api.jpg)